Local Government Inspector and monitors

 Tranche 2

-The Office of the Local Government Inspector will be established to improve the way that council member and local government staff conduct is regulated.
+The Office of the Local Government Inspector is proposed to be established to improve the way that council member and local government staff conduct is regulated.

 The Inspector will: